 Sometimes we hope that we’ll say the magic apology and our ex will immediately jump back into our arms, ready to forget about everything that happened.
 Unfortunately this seldom happens.
 Depending on what you did, your ex might still be angry with you and have a difficult time treating you the way you wish they would treat you.

-Knowing that they’re still upset or hurt can make us feel guilty and frankly, bad in our exe’s presence.
-We yearn for things between us to go back to how they used to be, and just want to get the whole process over with so things are happy again.
+Knowing that your ex is still upset or hurt can make you feel guilty and frankly, act badly in your exe’s presence.
+You may yearn for things between you to go back to how they used to be, and just want to get the whole process over with so things are happy again.

-The problem is that often we want all of this way too soon.
-It can take a long time for someone to feel better around you and you have to recognize this when looking for forgiveness.
+The problem is that often people want all of this happiness and perfection to work in their favor way too soon.
+It can take a long time for someone to feel better around you and you have to recognize this when looking for your exe’s forgiveness.
 Let them process their feelings and give them some space to do it.

 It’s up to you to maintain a clear head in the face of whatever they might toss your way.
 There are going to be setbacks where they get upset and even drudge up the past.